Story & Verse Open Mic: Porchfest Edition

 Whether you’re a seasoned writer or a first-time performer, "Story & Verse" offers a warm and welcoming platform to express yourself and engage with a diverse audience of creatives, casual appreciators and everyone in between.

-Held on Hinds Plaza in partnership with the Arts Council of Princeton and the Princeton University Art Museum, this event will welcome featured performer, spoken word poet, activist and ceramic artist Roberto Lugo (Image by Joseph Hu).
-Lugo’s work will be on view in the exhibition "Roberto Lugo / Orange and Black" from Saturday, Feb.
-15 to Sunday, July 6 at Art@Bainbridge.
+This event will feature performer, spoken word poet, activist and ceramic artist Roberto Lugo (Image by Joseph Hu).
+Lugo’s work is on view in the exhibition "Roberto Lugo / Orange and Black" through July 6 at Art@Bainbridge.
 The exhibition features vases that draw on the shapes, techniques and decorative motifs of ancient Greek vases to tell personal and communal stories of contemporary social and political oppression.

 How to participate: